calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/04-CrossChainTransaction.md

 Cross-Chain Transaction Hash, that is `ibcHash`, we can get the status and information of cross-chain transaction throught it.

-We take the transfer from main chain to side chian in 2.1 as an example, we get the transaction height is 25974, we get `ibcHash` by the following command:
+We take the transfer from main chain to side chain in 2.1 as an example, we get the transaction height is 25974, we get `ibcHash` by the following command:

 ```shell
 ./bcc block -t 25974